L968/trecco-api/README.md

 dotnet test
 ```

 The project includes tests for:

 - Domain logic (Board, List, Card)
 - Features (CreateCard, MoveCard, etc.)
-- Error scenarios and FluentResults handling
+- Error scenarios and Results handling

 ## Real-time Collaboration

 Trecco uses **SignalR** for real-time updates.
 Events include:

-- `CardCreated`
 - `CardMoved`
-- `CardDeleted`
-- `ListCreated`
-- `ListRenamed`
-- `ListDeleted`
+- `BoardLogged`
-- `BoardUpdated` (for bulk changes)

 This allows multiple users to **see changes instantly** without refreshing the page.

 ## Contributing

 Contributions are welcome!
 Open issues or submit pull requests to improve the project.

 ## License

 This project is licensed under the [MIT License](LICENSE.txt).